 We’re creating these courses as part of two career and technical education (CTE) pathways: pilot and unmanned aircraft systems (drones).
 Each pathway will be four years in length, and schools can decide to implement one or more complete pathways, or select individual courses to use as standalone electives.
-The curriculum available for the 2019-20 school year are the first courses that both pathways share.
-We invite your high school to apply to use the ninth grade and/or tenth grade courses that we have developed.
+Beginning in late fall 2019, high schools are invited to apply to implement the courses that we have developed.

 Thanks to generous donations to the AOPA Foundation, all courses will be offered to high schools at no charge.

 This curriculum is intended for teachers to use in a formalized education setting as a credit-bearing course.
 The curriculum is aligned to Next Generation Science Standards and Common Core State Standards for Mathematics.

 The ninth, tenth, and eleventh grade courses will be ready for high schools to implement for the 2020-21 school year, with 12th grade to follow.

 Schools must apply to use the curriculum and, if accepted, must agree to provide essential data that will be used to track the program’s effectiveness and impact.

 Anyone teaching AOPA's courses must participate in professional development.
 Teachers can get the most from the curriculum by attending a three-day professional development workshop in Frederick, Maryland.
 The workshop is the best way to gain a deeper understanding of each course, learn more about available resources, and network with other aviation educators.